getnamo/hydra-ue4/README.md

  1. Clone the [VREditor branch](https://github.com/EpicGames/UnrealEngine/tree/dev-vr-editor)
  2. [Download VREditor hydra plugin release](https://github.com/getnamo/hydra-ue4/releases)
  3. Browse to your cloned [engine root folder](https://github.com/EpicGames/UnrealEngine/tree/dev-vr-editor).
 Drag and drop *Engine* which contains the plugin there.
+ 4. Run GenerateProjectFiles.bat, Compile, grab a coffee or watch House of Cards (should be 40min ish)
- 4. Compile and run the editor!
+ 5. Run the editor!
- 5. If you get VR Preview greyed out: What worked for me was to use the GenerateProjectFiles.bat after I put the HydraPlugin in and compiling the engine again.
+ 6. If you get VR Preview greyed out: What worked for me was to use the GenerateProjectFiles.bat after I put the HydraPlugin in and compiling the engine again.
 Next time I launched it, preview wasn't greyed out and VR editor worked.

 ![IMG](http://i.imgur.com/SRxh0p8.gif)